Hyperboloidal similarity coordinates and a globally stable blowup profile for supercritical wave maps: Introduction

 The problem of finite-time blowup for wave maps attracted a lot of interest in the recent past.
 The bulk of the literature focuses on the two-dimensional case which is energy-critical.
 The existence of finite-time blowup for energy-critical wave maps into the two-sphere has first been observed numerically in the work of Bizo\'n-Chmaj-Tabor \cite{BizChmTab01}.
 Rigorously, the existence of blowup solutions was proved by Krieger-Schlag-Tataru \cite{KriSchTat08}, Rodnianski-Sterbenz \cite{RodSte10}, and Rapha\"el-Rodnianski \cite{RapRod12}, see also \cite{Sha16, CanKri15}.
 We remark that the blowup in the energy-critical case is of type II and proceeds by dynamical rescaling of a soliton, cf.~\cite{Str03}.
 In fact, there are by now powerful nonperturbative techniques for energy-critical equations which allow one to prove versions of the celebrated \emph{soliton resolution conjecture}, see the work by C\^ote \cite{Cot15}, C\^ote-Kenig-Lawrie-Schlag \cite{CotKenLawSch15a, CotKenLawSch15b}, and, very recently, Jia-Kenig \cite{JiaKen15}, Duyckaerts-Jia-Kenig-Merle \cite{DuyJiaKenMer16}, see also \cite{Gri17, JenLaw17}.
 Large-data global well-posedness and scattering is addressed in the fundamental work by Tataru-Sterbenz \cite{SteTat10a, SteTat10b} and Krieger-Schlag \cite{KriSch12}.

 The present paper deals with energy-supercritical wave maps and much less is known in this case.
 In the equivariant setting, local well-posedness at critical regularity was settled by Shatah-Tahvildar-Zahdeh \cite{ShaTah94} and the general case is treated in the papers by Tataru \cite{Tat01}, Tao \cite{Tao01a, Tao01b}, Klainerman-Rodnianski \cite{KlaRod01}, Shatah-Struwe \cite{ShaStr02}, Nahmod-Stefanov-Uhlenbeck \cite{NahSteUhl03}, and Krieger \cite{Kri03}, see also \cite{Tat05}.
 For energy-supercritical equations the existence of self-similar solutions is typical and in fact, the model under investigation has plenty of them \cite{Biz00}.
 As already mentioned, the local stability of the ``ground-state'' self-similar solution in the backward lightcone was established in \cite{Don11, DonSchAic12, CosDonXia16, CosDonGlo17}, see \cite{DonSch12, DonSch14, Don14, DonSch16, DonSch16a} for other equations.
 The ``ground state'' actually exists in any dimension \cite{BizBie15, BieBizMal16} and its stability in the backward lightcone was recently established in \cite{CosDonGlo17, ChaDonGlo17}.
 Furthermore, Dodson-Lawrie \cite{DodLaw15} showed that type II blowup is impossible.
-Recently, however, a novel blowup mechanism in high dimensions was discovered by Ghoul-Ibrahim-Nguyen \cite{GhoIbrNgu17}, building on the work by Merle-Rapha\"el-Rodnianski \cite{MerRapRod15} on the supercritical nonlinear Schr\"odinger equation.
+This, however, does not mean that every blowup is self-similar.
+Indeed, a novel blowup mechanism in high dimensions was discovered recently by Ghoul-Ibrahim-Nguyen \cite{GhoIbrNgu17}, building on the work by Merle-Rapha\"el-Rodnianski \cite{MerRapRod15} on the supercritical nonlinear Schr\"odinger equation.
+To avoid confusion, we remark that this type of nonself-similar blowup is also called ``type II'' in \cite{GhoIbrNgu17} but is different from the notion of type II blowup used by Dodson-Lawrie \cite{DodLaw15}.
 Furthermore, Germain \cite{Ger08, Ger09} studied self-similar wave maps, Widmayer considered the question of uniqueness of weak wave maps \cite{Wid15} and Chiodaroli-Krieger \cite{ChiKri17} constructed large global solutions.
 Finally, we remark that stable self-similar blowup also exists for wave maps with negatively curved targets \cite{CazShaTah98, DonGlo17}.